 Similarly, we treat absences differently depending on whether the vote was close.
 If the absence was on a vote where the overall margin was less than or equal to 20 votes in the House or six in the Senate then we count it as a “bad” vote, which gets counted against the member's score.
 However, if the margin was greater than 20 votes — say, 320–80 — then we remove the absence from the numerator and denominator, and it won't count at all.
 Conversely, if a member votes “Present” rather than “Yea” or “Nay,” we will always count that as a bad vote as long as the vote qualifies for the data base at all.

 Prior to 2011, we had also included in the Crucial Votes % category any vote in which the progressive side was on the losing side, irrespective of how close the vote was.
 However when Republicans are in a majority in either the House or Senate — due to their strong ideological cohesion in their voting patterns — they're almost invariably on the winning side.
 That is to say they stick together and when they're in a majority that sticking together is enough for them to win most of the time.
 So we're actually using slightly different methodology for determining which votes fall in the Crucial Votes % category when the vote isn't a close vote.
-In situations where the Democrats are in control of a legislative body — as is the case with the US Senate for 2011–2012 — we continue to classify as Crucial any vote in which the progressive side was on the losing side, in addition to all close votes as defined above.
-However, in situations where the Republicans control a legislative body — as is the case with the US House of Representatives for 2011–2012 — we classify votes where at least three-quarters of the progressive cohort listed just below voted against the Republicans AND at the same time at least 10% of the Democratic Caucus voted with the Republicans as a Crucial Vote, along with still including all close votes as well.
+In situations where the Democrats are in control of a legislative body — as was the case with the US Senate for 2013–2014 — we continue to classify as Crucial any vote in which the progressive side was on the losing side, in addition to all close votes as defined above.
+However, in situations where the Republicans control a legislative body — as is the case with both the US Senate & the US House of Representatives for 2015–2016 — we classify votes where at least three-quarters of the progressive cohort listed just below voted against the Republicans AND at the same time at least 10% of the Democratic Caucus voted with the Republicans as a Crucial Vote, along with still including all close votes as well.
 In other words “Crucial” votes are votes in which there was strong progressive cohesion and at the same time a significant defection on the part of more conservative Democrats to the Republicans.
 Summing all this up, “where were you when we needed you” votes would probably be a better title for this column than Crucial Votes % but the word crucial fits much more easily at the top of a column.
 We have made this calculation retroactive to all previous periods where the Republicans controlled the Senate or the House in the past; this change affected Members' Lifetime Crucial Votes % scores very minimally.

 There is no surefire objective way to compute how progressive, or for that matter how conservative, a member of Congress is.
 A lot of thought went into coming up with this methodology.
 That doesn't mean it can't be critiqued.
 What we have done is to try to take human beings out of the equation as much as possible.
 In other words, the percentages calculated on this site do not necessarily correlate with the individual political positions of Joshua Grossman, the primary author of this website.
 There are some criticisms that could be levied against our methodology.
 One is that it treats every vote equally, when they're obviously not all equally important.
 Another is that lonely principled stands, that might be viewed by some as progressive, such as Barbara Lee's sole vote against war in Afghanistan, do not qualify for the database, because not enough Progressives rallied around her flag (no pun intended).
 One other thing that no voting index can measure is intensity of support/leadership.